atelier-saulx/selva/docs/set_query.md

 })
 ```

-If `type` is provided, such as it is above, if the provided `$alias` option doesn't resolve to an existing id a new record will be created, and the provided `$alias` created for it automatically.
+When `type` is provided, such as it is above, if the provided `$alias` option doesn't resolve to an existing id, a new record will be created, and the provided `$alias` created for it automatically.
 This behaviour can be controlled with `$operation` also.

 One can provide a list of aliases instead of a single alias.
 In this case all the aliases will be checked before failure or creating a new record if `type` is provided and the `$operation` allows for it.